RealityBending/RealityBending.github.io/content/jobs/phd.md

 ## How to do a PhD in Psychology?

 1. The first step is usually to contact the potential supervisor to discuss a rough research project outline.
 Write an email with your CV, your research interests and - if you have - some ideas for a research project that matches your supervisor's line of research.
 If you **don't have ideas yet**, it's perfectly fine!
 I will likely propose some avenues of research that might match your interest, and refine them down the line.
-2. Once you have an in-principle approval, the next step is to get [**funding**](https://www.sussex.ac.uk/study/phd/degrees/psychology-phd#funding-fees).
+2. Ideally, you would also want to come up with a plan for [**funding**](https://www.sussex.ac.uk/study/phd/degrees/psychology-phd#funding-fees).
+This is the most challenging part, unfortunately.
 There are typically 4 types of profiles: 1) the *student and the supervisor* come up with a tentative research project, with which the student then applies to scholarship opportunities.
 2) the *supervisor* already has a scholarship for a specific project that he obtained a grant for, and will recruit a PhD for that specific research project; 3) the *student* already secured a scholarship that allows them to pursue a PhD with the supervisor of their choice (e.g., some schemes exist from countries for their nationals to do their PhD abroad).
 4) Self-funding, which we don't recommend unless you're one of the lucky few with money to spare.

 ### Funding Opportunities

 Funding is a complicated topic, and often the main barrier between one's goal and its achievement.
 Keep in mind that there are many other possibilities and case-by-case considerations.

-Here are some opportunities:
+Here are some funding opportunities for PhDs in the UK:

 - The [**Sussex Psychology Doctoral Research Studentship**](https://archive.sussex.ac.uk/study/scholarships/1525-Psychology-Doctoral-Research-Studentship-UK-and-International)
 - The [**Sussex Neuroscience 3+1 years PhD**](https://www.sussex.ac.uk/research/centres/sussex-neuroscience/phd/4yearphd)